alexandredemorypro/nodejs-api-nestjs/README.md

 Use of the Moment library to manage dates and timezone as we want.

 # Stripe
 Stripe, to manage payment in the fastest way.
+Or the company will use its system ?

 # Cloud ?
 Should we use an Amazon service to scale on demand ?